AnastasiiaMishchenko/Internationals/Rosemary/Lecture1/Portfolio.md

 Put the sd-card into a Raspberry Pi 3 and powered it up.
 Also connected the LAN cable to it for internet.

 Connected my laptop and mobile to this wifi network.

+Connect to the ulnoiotgw via ssh ssh -X pi@192.168.12.1 and password ulnoiot.
+Upgraded it.

+Run the command ulnoiot upgrade to make sure that the latest version of ulnoiot is used.

+### Make pw-less ssh work on pi <a name="strength"></a>
+Did it on a group member's laptop referring to https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md.

+*Issue Faced*: Should fix a bug in MacOS ssh

+**Solution**: .profile      display     :0

+**Alternative Solution**: Just **Restart** the Mac

+Tried the same on my Windows laptop but some troubles, so with the help of the lecturer implemented pw-less ssh work on pi.